eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 The extension enables syntax highlighting for COBOL code.

 ### Syntax Coloring
-Contrasting colors are used in displayed code for ease of identifying and distinguishing keywords, variables, and paragraphs.
+Contrasting colors are used in displayed code for ease of identifying and distinguishing keywords, variables, paragraphs and sections.

 ### Outline View and Breadcrumb View
 The extension enables outline view and breadcrumb view, which show the structure of elements within the program and allow easy navigation between them.